IntelSoftware/SYCL_101/03_Modern/7_lambdas.rst

 .. figure:: /_images/lambda-expression.png

-Capture clause
+Capture Clause
 ==============

 **Capture clause** is also called **capture list** or **lambda-introducer**.
 It is the beginning of the lambda expression; it specifies which variables are captured and whether the capture is by value or by reference.
 Examples of the capture clause are as follows:

 * :code:`[]` — capture nothing
 * :code:`[=]` — capture local objects like variables and parameters by value